torum/MPDCtrl/README.md

 For other platforms, please check out [MPDCtrlX](https://github.com/torum/MPDCtrlX) which is a [Avalonia UI](https://avaloniaui.net/) based cross-platform desktop GUI client app ported from the WPF-based MPDCtrl.

 Also, MPDCtrl v4 is comming!
 The GUI is entirely rewritten with the latest WinUI3.
+(See the [release page](https://github.com/torum/MPDCtrl/releases) for the downloads)

 ![MPDCtrl4](https://github.com/torum/MPDCtrl/blob/master/images/screenshots/v4/MPDCtrl4.png?raw=true)